 - Guidelines on Writing a Philosophy Paper by James Pryor (NYU)

-- How not to plagiarize by Margaret Proctor, writing support.
-Writing at University of Toronto.
+- How not to plagiarize by Margaret Proctor, writing support specialist at U of T.

-- On Plagiarism and Using Sources by Niko Scharer, Department of Philosoph
+- On Plagiarism and Using Sources by Niko Scharer, Department of Philosophy

 Plagiarism means taking material written by another and offering it as one’s own.
 The copied matter may range from a few sentences to a whole paper copied from another student or from a book or journal.